 - Bredolab.
 It may arrive on the computer through email or a drive-by download.
 The primary function of this threat is to download more malware on to the compromised computer.
 It is likely that the authors of the threat are associated with affiliate schemes that are attempting to generate money through the distribution of malware.
 The threat may also be used to help construct a bot network that can be sold or hired for monetary gain.

-- Zlob.P0rn.ad is dangerous malware that produce fake alerts of infection and supposed risk notifications.
+- Zlob.P0rn.ad is dangerous malware that produces fake alerts of infection and supposed risk notifications.
 It promotes fake antimalware programs, for example: Miscro Antivirus 2009, MS Antivirus 2008 and Vista Antivirus 2008.

 - Trojan.VxGame attempts to close all the security services as soon as it enters the system in order to avoid malware detection.